doyubkim/fluid-engine-dev/INSTALL.md

 ### Manual Tests

-The manual test is the collection of the tests that can be verified manually.
-The test outputs data files to `manual_tests_output` so that the result can be rendered as images for the validation.
+To test and demonstrate the features of Jet, the SDK comes with a manual test application.
+The tests are generally more complicated than the unit tests that involves longer run time and collection of API calls.
+The manual tests are closer to the real-world use cases, so it is useful to take them as SDK examples.
+The tests normally output data files which can often be rendered into images or even movie clips

 To list the entire test cases from Mac OS X or Linux, run

 ```
 bin/list_manual_tests